StanfordBDHG/SpineAI/README.md

 You can build and run the application using [Xcode](https://developer.apple.com/xcode/) by opening up the **LLMonFHIR.xcodeproj**.

+> [!NOTE]
+> **SpineAI RAG Integration:** This project includes integration with RAGFlow for evidence-based spine imaging guidance.
+See [SETUP.md](SETUP.md) for complete setup instructions including RAGFlow and Flask proxy configuration.

 ## Network-local privacy-focused Fog LLM Mode